 Day 1 - exploring Barmouth and Fairbourne

 Upon arrival in Barmouth, we check into our accommodation – a top floor apartment in one of the handsome Victorian buildings that line the town’s seafront.
-It proves an instant hit with the kids, thanks both to its proximity to the beach and the large bowl of complementary chocolates sitting on the dining table.
+It proves an instant hit with the kids, thanks both to its proximity to the beach and the large bowl of complimentary chocolates sitting on the dining table.

 Fully sugared up, we head out to explore.
 The flashing lights of the arcade and fairground promise some traditional seaside fun, but we manage to persuade the kids to defer this in favour of a walk across Barmouth’s historic wooden railway bridge.
 Opened in 1867, this 820-metre/2390ft span stretches right across the mouth of the Mawddach Estuary and still carries Cambrian Coast Line trains on their journey along the coast.
 It’s also part of the Wales Coast Path and Mawddach Trail cycling route, both of which seem popular with walkers and bikers as we make our way across.